 Furthermore, with the ESM not projected to start on time, Spanish bond yields continuing to rise, and Merkel holding strong on her stance against Eurobonds, we could see more trouble ahead for the euro.

 As for the yen, I think the threat of more quantitative easing measures has died down, at least for the next couple of weeks.
 Yes, the central bank did add 5 trillion JPY to its asset purchase facility, but it also cut its loan facility by the same amount, leaving us with a ZERO net effect!

 I think this gives me more leeway in considering going long the yen and I plan to do just that.

 Here’s what I’m going to do:

 Short EUR/JPY at 97.00, stop at 97.75, profit target to be determined.

 I’ve gone with a stop of 75 pips because I want it to clear the cluster zone at the WO and PWL, as well as the falling trend line on the 1-hour chart.
-If price hits my stop loss, I think it’s safe to say that my trade idea is invalidated.
+If the price hits my stop loss, I think it’s safe to say that my trade idea is invalidated.

-As for my profit target, I think with how strong risk aversion is right now, I can consider going for a bigger gains on this trade.
+As for my profit target, I think with how strong risk aversion is right now, I can consider going for bigger gains on this trade.
 For now, I haven’t set a target, but I’ll definitely keep my eye out for those June lows at around 96.00.
 I can also throw up the Fib extension to help me determine my profit target once the retracement has taken place.
 Lastly, I’ll be risking 0.75% of my trade on this account.